jepler/anagram/README.md

 # Web Browser Version (WASM/js)

- 1. Compile with emscripten (tested with the version in debian bullseye):
+ 1. Compile with emscripten (tested with the version in debian bookworm):

         make ana.js